weblabdeusto/weblabdeusto/docs/source/first_steps.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The WebLab-Deusto instance at this point is configured, but it is not started.
-So as to start it, we will use once again the *weblab-admin* command.
+So as to start it, we will use once again the *weblab-admin.py* command.
 As you'll
 find out, this is the command that you will use for any management related with
 the instances.
 Run the following::

-  $ weblab-admin start example
+  $ weblab-admin.py start example
   Press <enter> or send a sigterm or a sigint to finish

 As you can see, the server is running.
 By pressing enter, the server will stop::